Beyond The Build

 People Behind The Mission

-Dubbed the Humble Fish Foundation, the project has since grown to support more than 800 local families each Thanksgiving.
-What started as a charitable effort by a local business quickly grew into a community project.
-More than 400 local volunteers—employees, students, and community members—work together to pack and deliver the totes each year.
+Now known as the Humble Fish Foundation, this annual Thanksgiving initiative has grown to support over 800 local families each year.
+What started as a charitable gesture by a local business has evolved into a deeply rooted community tradition—one powered by more than 400 volunteers, including AnchorBuilt employees, local students, and neighbors who come together with one shared purpose: to make the season brighter for others.

 More Than A Meal